3.3.2 Family Group Conference

 - Individuals with a history of aggressive behaviour towards other family members and/or Social Care professionals.

-The referrer will be contacted by the Manager of the FGC Service within a further 5 working days to confirm receipt of the referral.
+The referrer will be contacted by the Support Officer of the FGC Service within a further 5 working days to confirm receipt of the referral and the name of the coordinator allocated to the family.

-The allocated FGC Co-ordinator will only make contact with the family after the Referral Meeting/discussion has taken place.
+The allocated FGC Co-ordinator will only make contact with the family after the Referral discussion has taken place.

 The FGC Co-coordinator will then visit the child and family members and explain the process of a FGC to the child and explore their wishes and feelings.
 The FGC Co-ordinator will also work out with the family who needs to come to the meeting.

-The FGC Co-ordinator will arrange the venue and time for the FGC.
+The FGC Co-ordinator will arrange the venue and time for the FGC that is convenient for the family.

 The venue should not belong to CS&SS (Children's Social Care), as this may affect the impartiality of the process and potentially reduce the empowerment of the family to provide their own solutions.